VolcanicArts/vrcosc.com/docs/V2/SDK/settings.md

 GetSetting<CustomModuleSetting>(MyModule.CustomSetting);
 GetSettingValue<bool>(MyModule.ToggleSetting);
 ```
 Most of the time you'll be using the bottom method, where this retrieves the backing value of the setting directly.
+To access the value, use the backing type that is listed for the setting

 The raw value of the setting, if allowed, can be converted.
-For example, if you have a settings list you can either do `GetSettingValue<IEnumerable<string>>()` or `GetSettingValue<List<string>>()`.
+For example, if you have a textbox string list you can either do `GetSettingValue<IEnumerable<string>>()` or `GetSettingValue<List<string>>()`.
 Both work exactly the same and is completely up to your preference.